Lyon

 French fashion was born and flourished from Lyon’s textile industry.
 The Musée des Tissus provides a unique collection presenting more than 2,000 years of the history of textile around the world, and more specifically, in the Lyon area, highlighting the influence it had on French fashion.

-The Institute Lumière is located in Monplasir, the historic district of Lyon.
+The Institut Lumière is located in Monplasir, the historic district of Lyon.
 This is where the Lumière brothers invented the Cinématographe and also where they made history by making the first film in 1895.
 The four-level Lumière Museum allows you to discover the extraordinary inventions of the Lumière brothers, and within the Hangar Prime-Film there are daily movie screenings.

 The Basilica Notre-Dame de Fourvière was built between 1872 and 1884 and has a great position on a hilltop with great views over the city.
 Today it is a popular attraction for both locals and tourists.
 The church is decorated with many beautiful details in mosaics, murals and stained glass.